TheoGit/HiltonResvApp/README.md

 # HiltonResvApp assignment
 The React Native app I created utilizes the server service found in the HiltonServer system I created.

+* * * the node_modules folder was no uploaded, running "npm install" from the command line should install all dependencies

 Run "react-native run-ios" from the command line to run the app.

 The App is fairly straight forward, the home screen as 3 options